cowdao-grants/cow-shed/README.md

 #### 5. Commit the deployment file

-After sucsessfully deploying the contracts, a deployment file should be created in the `broadcast/Deploy.s.sol/` directory with a corresponding chain subdirectory.
+After successfully deploying the contracts, a deployment file should be created in the `broadcast/Deploy.s.sol/` directory with a corresponding chain subdirectory.
 This needs to be commited to the repo.